intelligence38000/android-docs/src/pages/maps/examples/adjust-light-location-and-color.md

 ---
 title: Adjust light location and color
-description: Change the location and color of the light that's shined on extrusions
+description: Change the location and color of the light that's shined on extrusions.
 thumbnail: thumbnailAdjustLightLocationAndColor
 topic: Extrusions
 prependJs: